alchemyplatform/aa-sdk/site/packages/aa-core/provider/buildUserOperation.md

 # buildUserOperation

-Builds an _unsigned_ UserOperation struct with the all of the middleware run on it through the middleware pipeline.
+Builds an _unsigned_ `UserOperation` (UO) struct with the all of the middleware run on it through the middleware pipeline.

 The order of the middlewares is: